As India's elections approach, some Bollywood films are promoting Modi's policies by embracing Hindu nationalism. - ExBulletin

 This culture, however, seems threatened.

 Under Modis' Hindu nationalist government, many filmmakers made films about past Hindu kings, extolling their courage.
-Rambunctious, action-packed films showcasing the Indian Army have become box office hits.
+Turbulent, action-packed films the enhancement of the Indian Army have become box office hits.
 Political dramas and biopics praising Hindu nationalists are the norm.

 In most of these films, the villains are medieval Muslim rulers, left-wing or opposition leaders, free thinkers or rights activists, and neighboring Pakistan, India's arch-rival.